Joel Kocher

 Joel Kocher is an American businessman and entrepreneur.
 He is best known for his leadership at Dell during its rise into the Fortune 500, his tenure as president of Power Computing, and his role in transforming MicronPC into a leading internet infrastructure company.
 Later in his career, Kocher co-founded Humann, a cardiovascular health company based on nitric oxide science, where he continues to serve as a business leader and advocate for science-based supplements.

-Advertising industry icon Fred Goldberg said that “next to Michael Dell, Joel’s leadership was responsible more than anyone else’s for Dell’s growth in those early years.
+Fred Goldberg said that “next to Michael Dell, Joel's leadership was responsible more than anyone else's for Dell's growth in those early years.
 Joel was an important part of the brand.”